 OHA/ODE Recommendation(s) Layered Health and Safety Measures Describe what mitigating measures the school will implement to reduce and respond to the spread of communicable disease and protect in-person instruction?
-Hand Washing Before, during and after preparing food Before and after eating food After using the toilet After blowing your nose, coughing or sneezing Before and after school/work shifts and/or breaks After touching frequently touched surfaces, such as seats and handrails After putting on, touching or removing cloth face coverings.
+Before, during and after preparing food Before and after eating food After using the toilet After blowing your nose, coughing or sneezing Before and after school/work shifts and/or breaks After touching frequently touched surfaces, such as seats and handrails After putting on, touching or removing cloth face coverings.
 Low Risk: School sites will not be required to implement normal daily cleaning standards to minimize the spread of COVID.
-Depending on the time of year or community risk level, school may increase cleaning of high touch surfaces to daily as directed.
+Depending on the time of year or community risk level, school may increase cleaning of high touch surfaces daily as directed.
 When in MODERATE or HIGH RISK schools sites may institute Cleaning protocols to limit exposure and transmission per information below.
 Cleaning and Disinfection Cleaning and disinfecting is everyone's responsibility.
 The LGSD custodian crew has many years of experience and knowledge with continual training on cleaning and disinfecting procedures.
 The district will provide training as well as complete disinfecting and cleaning chemicals and other supplies.
 The district has new cleaning equipment to quickly and effectively take care of entire buildings.
 Routine and high-touch areas will be cleaned and disinfected often.
 Personal items will be cleaned and disinfected immediately after use by the user Training and Public Health Education Training and Public Health education of students, staff, and community stakeholders will happen on an as needed basis when the district receives updated information from the appropriate federal or state agencies.
-Student training on COVID health mitigations (i.e. hand washing, etc.) will happen regularly until protocols are well-established with regularly refreshers to maintain compliance.
-PRACTICING PLAN TO BE READY
+Student training on COVID health mitigations (i.e. hand washing, etc.) will happen regularly until protocols are well-established with regular refreshers to maintain compliance.
+Training and Public Health The LGSD custodian crew has many years of experience and knowledge with continual training on cleaning and disinfecting procedures.
+The district will provide training as well as complete disinfecting and cleaning chemicals and other supplies.
+The district has cleaning equipment to quickly and effectively take care of entire buildings.
+Routine and high-touch areas will be cleaned and disinfected often.
+Personal items will be cleaned and disinfected immediately after use by the user Training and Public Health education of students, staff, and community stakeholders will happen on an as needed basis when the district receives updated information from the appropriate federal or state agencies.
+Student training on COVID health mitigations (i.e. hand we etc.) will happen regularly until protocols are well-established with regular refreshers to maintain compliance.